awsaba/xwingtmg2-inventory-rs/README.md

 ### Adding new expansions

-1. Update the `xwing-data2` submodule to a version that includes the expsnsion contents.
+1. Update the `xwing-data2` submodule to a version that includes the expansion contents.
 1. Add expansion to [src/expansions/expansions.json](src/expansions/expansions.json).
 1. TODO